TOsCodes/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions gives execute permission to the user and group and read permission to others 7-everybody gives execute permissions to the user, group and other user 8-James_Bond no permission touser and group but all permissions to other users
+6-multiple_permissions gives execute permission to the user and group and read permission to others 7-everybody gives execute permissions to the user, group and other user 8-James_Bond no permission touser and group but all permissions to other users 9-John_Doe sets themode of file hello to rwxr-x-wx